SergioRibera/super_clipboard/README.md

 ### TODO
 - [x] Fix keyboard shortcut initial parsing
 - [x] Fix performance increase
+- [x] Position based on the display of each screen
+- [x] Fix Unnautorize remap shortcut
+- [x] Fix auto hide and show window
 - [ ] Autopaste when select from history
-- [x] Fix auto hide and show window

 Icons by <a target="_blank" href="https://icons8.com">Icons8</a>